KPRO (Texas): History

 KPRO first signed on the air in 1957 as KADO, and was owned by the Caddo Broadcasting Company.
 1410 was built at 200 Interstate 20 West, along I-20 and highway 59 south on the feeder road.
 1410 was a complete Gates turn-key facility, including a BC500K transmitter and Gates Phasor.
 1410 was sold many many times in its early days.

 In 1965, 1410 was and the call letters were changed to KDOX.

 In 1976, 1410 changed formats and its call letters, becoming KKYR "Kicker 1410".
 KKYR was a country music station, but only lasted six years due to saturation by the FM country stations.

 On November 11, 1983, 1410 changed call letters again to KCUL.
 For 20 years, KCUL-AM-FM played oldies (50s and 60s rock and roll).
-The KCUL call letters were originally on 1540 (now KZMP) in University Park, Texas from 1949 to 1967.
+The KCUL call letters were originally on 1540 (now KAMM) in University Park, Texas from 1949 to 1967.

 In 2005 (with the acquisition of the Waller Media stations by Access.1), the live, local oldies programming ceased.
 Access.1 created a trimulcast of 104.1 KKUS Tyler and 1370 KFRO Longview, "The Ranch" (Classic Country).

 KCUL, for a brief period, switched to Christian Talk from the Moody Bible Institute.

 KCUL formerly simulcast the Fox Sports Radio Network with former sister station KFRO.

 The station was still located at its original transmitter site along I-20 at the Hwy 59 exit.
 The control point was once again at the transmitter and studio site.

 On March 20, 2015, RCA Broadcasting officially closed on KCUL, and the FCC consummated the sale from Access.1 to RCA Broadcasting.
 KCUL was RCA's first radio station.

 On April 24, 2015, 1410 KCUL changed its call sign to KZEY.
 This was to completely distance the AM from the FM that was kept by Access.1 and went into an LMA sales agreement with Alpha Media.
 It was also done to better position 1410 in Marshall, as the KZEY-FM call sign was in the market for 10+ years.

 On October 1, 2019, KCUL-FM was acquired by RCA Broadcasting, LLC, reuniting the legendary combo of 1410 AM and 92.3 FM.

 On October 22, 2019, the KCUL call sign returned to AM 1410 after more than four years.
 The return was short, as KCUL and KPRO switched call letters on May 27, 2020.

 RCA Broadcasting surrendered KPRO's license to the Federal Communications Commission for cancellation on May 30, 2021; the license was cancelled on June 1, 2021, along with the construction permit for K273DH.